 Satellites are by their nature extraterrestrial and extraterritorial.
 Accordingly, their usage is governed by an extensive international legal framework, under the aegis of the United Nations, made up of treaties, agreements and conventions governed by international law, which may be implemented into national law.

-Apart from the obvious concerns about the ‘peaceful uses’ of outer space, the legal framework governing the use of satellites is grounded in the allocation of orbital positions for satellites, the related radio-frequency spectrum to enable communication to and from the satellites, and the related frequencies for terrestrial use of those communications.
-In relation to orbital positions, satellites in geostationary orbits are in ‘fixed’ positions approximately 36,000 kilometres above Earth, and satellites in medium and low orbits operate at lower altitudes.
+The legal framework governing the use of satellites is also grounded in the allocation of orbital positions for satellites, particularly for geostationary satellites, and the allocation and assignment of radio-frequency spectrum to enable communication to and from the satellites, and the related frequencies for terrestrial use of those communications.
+In relation to orbital positions, satellites in geostationary orbits are in 'fixed' positions approximately 36,000 kilometres above Earth, and satellites in medium and low orbits operate at lower altitudes.

 To enable 'fair and equitable' use of the finite space closely surrounding Earth, coordination of these positions is based on the need for satellites not to interfere with each other physically, which is important with regard to the radio frequency spectrum (also finite, although some prefer to say 'scarce') used by satellites so as to prevent 'harmful interference' between the services using different spectrum.

-The allocation and coordination of spectrum and orbital slots is dealt with separately in Chapter 2 on the International Telecommunication Union.
+The allocation and coordination of spectrum and orbital slots is dealt with separately in Chapter 2 on the International Telecommunication Union and access to spectrum.

 II UN space treaties

 During the Cold War period, there was an increasing emphasis on the development of national military capabilities, especially in the Soviet Union and the United States, and the building of intercontinental ballistic missiles using rocket technology.
 The launch of Sputnik 1 was the catalyst for the space race between these countries, and the concern that outer space could be used for military purposes.
 This led to the recognition by the international community of the need to put in place a minimal framework for the use of outer space for peaceful purposes.